Andy's Ancestry: Reviews

 E!
 Online called Pete "especially charming" after "Andy's Ancestry", and named him one of the "Best Things in Pop Culture".
 Joseph Kratzer of WhatCulture! awarded the episode four out of five stars and said "The triumphant return of The Office continues with another enjoyable episode."
 He explained that the success of the first episodes of the ninth season "comes from a fluidity not seen in recent years, an organic component that helped make the series such a success in its second and third seasons".
 He argued it was not "the tightest plotted episode" but that it was "better than 90% of last season".
 IGN writer Cindy White awarded the episode an 8.2, designating a "great" episode.
 She applauded the fact that "the show is returning to its roots" as well as the fact that the actors themselves "seem more invested" in the series.
 She also called the conversation between Darryl and Jim a "nice change of pace".
 She concluded that the plot allowed for a "good source of laughs in the smartly written" episode.

 Dan Forcella of TV Fanatic awarded the episode three and a half stars out of five and called it "another decent episode".
 He wrote that Pam and Nellie's bonding was the subplot that "worked best".
 Nick Campbell of TV.com wrote that "the writers [are] trying to shove Andy Bernard in a Michael Scott-shaped hole."
 Furthermore, he called Nellie "the greatest square peg of them all."
 Brett Harrison Davinger of the California Literary Review, despite enjoying the tension between Pam and Jim, felt that the main story never went anywhere.
 He called the main action of the episode "lifeless", but wrote that the entry as a whole set up the conclusion of the series.
 Davinger also applauded Darryl's sound byte call back.

 The episode's cold open attracted particular praise.
 Adams called it a "killer cold open".
-Stierngerg referred to the sequence as "one of the funniest in a long time".
+Stiernberg referred to the sequence as "one of the funniest in a long time".
 Kratzer called Steve's remark to Dwight about "not seeing race" one of his "favorite moments" from the episode.
 Forcella called it "hilarious" and "one of the best openings we've seen in a long, long time."
 Trammell called the prank "classic Office".